 Some of the best students are restricted by financial hardship.
 By funding a scholarship and enabling students to realise their potential, you are supporting the library leaders of the future.
 By funding a scholarship you can also inspire others in the wider community, who may have never considered a university education due to financial constraints, to pursue a career in library and information science.

-Contact ALIA’s Director of Corporate Services, Nicole Barnes, for a confidential discussion about your bequest.
+Contact ALIA’s Business Director and Company Secretary, Nicole Barnes, for a confidential discussion about your bequest.
 T: 02 6215 8228.